 How do I compress a video to under 512 MB for Twitter?

-Upload your video to the encoder on this page and select H.264, MP4, 1080p.
-For very long clips near the 2:20 limit, try 720p to keep the file under 512 MB.
-Our encoder uses VBR encoding that naturally targets an efficient file size.
+Use the public encoder on this page for a capped 720p preview, or create an account for 1080p+ production exports.
+For very long clips near the 2:20 limit, 720p can help keep the file under 512 MB.

 Why was my Twitter video rejected?